devploit/nomore403/README.md

   dontgo403 [flags]

 Flags:
   -b, --bypassIp string      Try bypass tests with a specific IP address (or hostname). i.e.: 'X-Forwarded-For: 192.168.0.1' instead of 'X-Forwarded-For: 127.0.0.1'
-  -m, --max_goroutines int  Set the max number of goroutines working at same time.
-Default: 50 -d, --delay int           Set a delay (in ms) between each request.
-Default: 0ms -H, --header strings      Add a custom header to the requests (can be specified multiple times) -h, --help                help for dontgo403
+  -d, --delay int            Set a delay (in ms) between each request.
+Default: 0ms -f, --folder string        Define payloads folder (if it's not in the same path as binary) -H, --header strings       Add a custom header to the requests (can be specified multiple times) -h, --help                 help for dontgo403
-  -p, --proxy string        Proxy URL.
+  -t, --httpMethod string    HTTP method to use (default 'GET') -m, --max_goroutines int   Set the max number of goroutines working at same time.
+Default: 50 (default 50) -p, --proxy string         Proxy URL.
 For example: http://127.0.0.1:8080 -u, --uri string           Target URL
-  -a, --useragent string    Set the User-Agent string (default 'dontgo403') -f, --folder string       Set payloads folder path in case the binary is not in the same path
+  -a, --useragent string     Set the User-Agent string (default 'dontgo403')
 ```